PL01/tic-tac-toe-ts/README.md

-# Tic-Tac-Toe App
+# Tic-Tac-Toe

-Welcome to the Tic-Tac-Toe App!
+Welcome to my Tic-Tac-Toe Game app!
 This project is a simple implementation of the classic Tic-Tac-Toe game using React with TypeScript.
-The goal is to provide an entertaining and interactive experience for users to play this timeless game.
+The goal is to provide an entertaining and interactive experience for users to play the game with features I made in a few days.

 ## Getting Started